unexpectedpanda/retool/docs/contribute-clone-lists.md

 #### Example: working with compilations

-Retool automatically considers individual titles and compilations that are related, and chooses the solution that results in the fewest duplicate titles (and therefore lowest storage requirement).
+Individual titles and compilations have their relationships defined in clone lists.
+When Retool considers these titles and looks to deduplicate, it chooses a solution that results in as many individual titles as possible being selected.
+This is because [patches](https://www.romhacking.net/) and [retro achievements](https://retroachievements.org/) tend to only be available for individual titles, and compilation filenames often don't tell you what titles they contain, making your collection less browsable.

+This method results in some duplicates being left in the output.
+For example, when Retool analyzes the following titles:

+* _Title A (USA)_
+* _Title B (USA)_
+* _Title A + Title C (USA)_

+It includes them all in the output, despite that not being the most optimal space saving solution (which would remove _Title A (USA)_).
+This is because when comparing the following titles:

+* _Title A (USA)_
+* _Title A + Title C (USA)_

+_Title A (USA)_ wins for the _Title A_ selection as it's an individual title (and preferred over compilation versions), and _Title A + Title C (USA)_ wins for _Title C_ as that title is only contained in the compilation, a standalone variation doesn't exist.

 Compilations in a `variants` array are handled in a similar way to the following example:

 ```json
 "variants": [